rongshen-daqri/landscape-turner/README.md

 `$ sudo gem install landscape-turner-1.2.0.gem`

-If you don't want to build from the gemspec yourself, you can install it directly with `$ sudo gem install landscape-turner`
+If you don't want to build from the gemspec yourself, you can install from rubygems with `$ sudo gem install landscape-turner`